SAFedorov/pyspectrumdaq-rt/README.md

 The project contains a python package that can be installed from the terminal as normal:

 1) Download the project folder locally
-2) Navigate the terminal to the project folder and execute either `pip install .` , in which case the command will copy the files to the standard location of python packages, or `pip install . -e` , in which the command will reference the files in the current directory.
+2) Navigate the terminal to the project folder and execute either `pip install .` , in which case the command will copy the files to the standard location of python packages, or `pip install -e .` , in which the command will reference the files in the current directory.

 ## Usage examples